qdm12/blog/content/post/buildkit-cross-arch-bug/index.md

     go build
 ```

-That works well, pulling the right binary depending on your build platform using the `qmcgaw/xcputranslate:v0.6.0` image.
+That works well, but it seemed buildkit was breaking the common build platform build in N parallel builds for the N target platforms from:

-Now there seems to be a bug with buildkit, where the

 ```Dockerfile
 COPY --from=qmcgaw/xcputranslate:v0.6.0 /xcputranslate /usr/local/bin/xcputranslate
 ```

-actually breaks the common build, and from this instruction, it will run N times for the N target platforms.
 That means it will run:

 ```Dockerfile